 - 1. Grant money from the Hardee County Economic Development Authority (EDA) (an independent special district created by local bill SB 3110). - 2.
-A Chapter 163 Development Agreement with the Hardee County Board of County Commissioners for which the Authority is receiving over \$43.2 million (over at least 11 years) expressly for the purpose of economic development as described in the "Economic Development Terms" section of the FS 163 agreement. - 3.
-A Chapter 163 Development Agreement (Ona Mine Agreement) approved by the Hardee County Board of County Commissioners on June 21, 2018. - 4.
+A Chapter 163 Development Agreement with the Hardee County Board of County Commissioners for which the Authority is receiving over \$43.2 million (over at least 11 years) expressly for the purpose of economic development as described in the "Economic Development Terms" section of the Florida Statutes 163 agreement. - 3.
+A Chapter 163 Development Agreement (Ona Mine Agreement) approved by the Hardee County Board of County Commissioners on June 21, 2018, for which the Authority is to receive a guaranteed \$50,000,000 over at least the next 25 years and a supplementary amount computed on an indexed formula calculated from the phosphate industry "stripping margin." - 4.
+A new agreement to the South Ft.
+Meade mine agreement listed as item 2 above and referred to as the Eastern Reserves is anticipated to be considered by the Hardee County Board County Commissioners this fiscal year. - 5.
 Income derived or produced from its own operations, including rental income and real estate divestiture revenues.